REO Town: History

-In July 2010 the Lansing Board of Water & Light announced plans to construct a $182 million natural gas-powered electric and steam generation plant along Washington Avenue in REO Town.
+In July 2010, the Lansing Board of Water & Light announced plans to construct a $182 million natural gas-powered electric and steam generation plant along Washington Avenue in REO Town.
+Plans called for the renovation and reuse of the former Grand Trunk railroad station, and January 2011 they bought 5.3 acres for the plant on South Washington Avenue, which included the abandoned Grand Trunk lot.
+Construction began that May.
+46 local companies were involved in the construction of the plant.
 The eight-story facility moved 180 jobs upon its opening in January 2013.
-Plans also call for the renovation and reuse of the former Grand Trunk railroad station.
-Construction of the new power station began in May 2011.
 The cogeneration power plant became operational on July 1, 2013.

-In August 2010 the former Deluxe Inn was transformed into an outdoor urban graffiti art exhibit.
+In August 2010, the former Deluxe Inn was transformed into an outdoor urban graffiti art exhibit.
 The planned event attracted approximately 25 artists.
 The defunct motel, at the north end of REO Town, was demolished in September 2010 and is currently a large grassy lot.

-In August 2011 Lansing received a $326,100 federal transportation grant to help pay for a $2.1 million streetscape project along Washington Avenue in REO Town.
+In August 2011, Lansing received a $326,100 federal transportation grant to help pay for a $2.1 million streetscape project along Washington Avenue in REO Town.